Goldsboro, Pennsylvania: History

+In 1734, John Day and Nathan Hussey, Quakers from New Castle County, Delaware, obtained land grants (called Bluntson Licenses) for land on which Goldsboro now stands.
+They became official in 1736, when the Penn Family made a treaty with the Iroquois Confederacy and purchased land in what became northern York County.
+John Day's land included virtually all of present day Goldsboro, and he built a mill right next to Fishing Creek as early as 1740.
+Nathan Hussey's land included present day South Goldsboro and Cly, and he opened a ferry across the Susquehanna River, where the early settlers would have crossed to their newly purchased land.

-In 1738 Nathan Hussey, a Quaker, from New Castle County, Delaware, obtained a grant for land on which the Village of Goldsboro now stands.
-In 1743 a road from Walnut Bottom, now in Cumberland County, to Hussey's ferry was built.
-The turnpike was completed in 1816 from York to Harrisburg.
-Along the turnpike, near the site of Hussey's Ferry (now Middletown Ferry) Henry Etter established Etter's Tavern, which included Etter's Post Office by 1838.
+Along the turnpike, near the site of the Middletown Ferry, Henry Etter established Etter's Tavern, which included Etter's Post Office by 1838.
 Goldsboro was founded in 1850 upon completion of a railroad from York Haven to Harrisburg.
-Prior to completion of the railroad the 20 or so houses that made up Goldsboro were affectionately referred to as Martinsville, for Martin P. Burger who owned a store near the village.
+Prior to completion of the railroad, the 20 or so houses that made up Goldsboro were affectionately referred to as Martinsville, for Martin P. Burger, who owned a store near the village.
 When the railway was completed in 1850, the village was named Goldsborough in honor of J.M.
 Goldsborough, the civil engineer of the railway.
-Dr. Alexander Small in 1849 surveyed Goldsborough and officially advertised lots for sale in the village of Goldsborough as early as November 19, 1850.
+In 1849, Dr. Alexander Small surveyed Goldsborough, and he officially advertised lots for sale in the village of Goldsborough as early as November 19, 1850.
 The Borough of Goldsborough was incorporated in 1864.

 A historical association was founded in 1976.
 The Goldsboro Historic District was listed on the National Register of Historic Places in 1984.

 The American Lightweight Championship

 On January 15, 1867, a prize fight took place in a field just north of Goldsboro between Sam Collyer and Johnny McGlade for the American Lightweight championship of boxing, and a purse of $2000.
 It was a bare-knuckle fight, which was illegal at the time, so they planned the match for the same day as the inauguration of the Governor of Pennsylvania in Harrisburg, the Civil War General John W. Geary, thinking that more attention would be on that event.
-The York County sheriff arrived after securing a posse with the Zeigle Guards, a military company already on their way to attend the inauguration.
+The York County sheriff arrived after securing a posse with the Zeigle Guards, a military company already on its way to attend the inauguration.
 However, due to a miscommunication, the guards did not get off the train in Goldsboro, so the sheriff was left alone to try and make any arrests, which he was unable to.

 The fight lasted 47 rounds in 55 minutes.
 Collyer was the winner and kept the American Lightweight Title.
 It was estimated that between 1000 and 2000 spectators were in attendance, including members of the PA state legislature, gamblers and underworld figures Kit Burns and Harry Hill, plus other boxers and former title holders of the day Young Barney Aaron, Dan Kerrigan, Johnny Moneghan and Joe Coburn.
 It was estimated over $200,000 in bets were won as a result of the fight.